Terry McAuliffe: Voting rights

 In April 2016, McAuliffe signed an executive order restoring voting rights to more than 200,000 ex-offenders in Virginia who had completed their prison sentences and periods of parole or probation.
 The order allowed this group to register to vote.
 Virginia was, at the time, one of 12 states with lifetime felon disenfranchisement, barring ex-offenders from voting even after their sentences are complete.

 McAuliffe's order was initially overturned by the Supreme Court of Virginia, which ruled that the Constitution of Virginia did not allow the governor to grant blanket pardons and restorations of rights.
 In August 2016, he announced that he had restored the voting rights to almost 13,000 felons individually using an autopen.
 Republican leadership in the state filed a contempt-of-court motion against McAuliffe for the action, which the court dismissed.
 By the end of his term, he had restored voting rights for 173,000 released felons, more than any governor in U.S. history.
 The blanket restoration was controversial; several Democratic Commonwealth's Attorneys opposed McAuliffe's blanket restoration, including Theo Stamos of Arlington County and Falls Church City, Ray Morrogh of Fairfax County, and Paul Ebert of Prince William County.
 Progressive challengers Steve Descano and Parisa Dehghani-Tafti supported by McAuliffe defeated Stamos and Morrogh, respectively, in primary elections in 2019; Ebert retired.

 FBI investigation

 On May 23, 2016, CNN reported that the Federal Bureau of Investigation was investigating McAuliffe "over whether donations to his gubernatorial campaign violated the law."
 One example cited was a $120,000 donation from Chinese businessman Wang Wenliang.
-According to CNN, Wang's status as a legal permanent resident of the United States could make the donation legal under U.S. election law.
+No action was taken, as Wang's status as a legal permanent resident of the United States could make the donation legal under U.S. election law.